-From child labour on Nigerian tobacco fields to luring of kids as replacement smokers, ‘Dotun Akintomide examines how ‘Big Tobacco’ companies had kept children at the center of a blueprint that has helped sustain the multi-billion dollar industry against public backlash — the ruins of many generations.
+From child labour on Nigerian tobacco fields to luring of kids as replacement smokers, ‘Dotun Akintomide uncloaks how ‘Big Tobacco’ companies had kept children at the center of a blueprint that has helped sustain the multi-billion dollar industry against public backlash — the ruins of many generations.

-Imperiling of minor smokers by Big Tobacco might have drawn a modicum of public attention, albeit the parallel that exists between it and the use of child labour on tobacco fields has somewhat remained evasive.
+Imperiling of minor smokers by Big Tobacco might have drawn a modicum of public attention, albeit the parallel that exists between it and the use of child labour on tobacco fields had somewhat remained evasive.
 It was an emotional discussion inspired by a brawl between a septuagenarian and a gangster at a local restaurant in Dopemu, Lagos that gave an inkling on why the entire vicious cycle of tobacco must target under-aged children.

 He didn’t stop at that, he further revealed to The New Diplomat, how tobacco cultivation for over a century, had contributed to hopelessness, illiteracy, strange ailments and deaths among teenage children in Iseyin (where he claimed to have hailed from).
 His heart-wrenching narratives impelled The New Diplomat to embark on a tour of some tobacco planting communities.

-“This is what we have been doing to survive; we help farmers to pluck and stack wet tobacco leaves for curing and also help in sorting out the dry leaves into different grades of quality before loading,” said a 16-year-old girl, Shadiya Odunewu, who spoke circumspectly to The New Diplomat in the native Yoruba dialect of old Oyo.
+“This is what we have been doing to survive; we help farmers to pluck and stack wet tobacco leaves for curing and also help in sorting out the dry leaves into different grades of quality before loading,” said 16-year-old girl, Shadiya Odunewu, who spoke circumspectly to The New Diplomat in the native Yoruba dialect of old Oyo.

 Tending to the dry tobacco leaves with bare-handed, unperturbed of the hazardous chemicals, Shadiya and three other colleagues confirmed they are indigenes of Ago Are.
-Feeling tensed as if they have been warned surreptitiously never to relate tobacco matters to anyone perceived to be an outsider in the trade, was no less a complete strange.
+Feeling tensed as if they have been warned surreptitiously never to relate tobacco matters to anyone perceived to be an outsider in the trade, was no less a complete stranger.

-Ago-Are, like many other tobacco planting communities (Iseyin, Oke-Ogun, Tede, Irawo, Ofifi, enroute Shaki, a border town with Benin Republic, Nigeria’s western neighbour) is an area in the hinterland of Oyo State that has produced several generations of tobacco farmers since British American Tobacco (BAT), a product of the then colonial establishment in Nigeria berthed in 1912, decades before independence.
+Ago-Are, like many tobacco planting communities (Iseyin, Oke-Ogun, Tede, Irawo, Ofifi, enroute Shaki, a border town with Benin Republic, Nigeria’s western neighbour) is an area in the hinterland of Oyo State that has produced several generations of tobacco farmers since British American Tobacco (BAT), a product of the then colonial establishment in Nigeria berthed in 1912, decades before independence.
 Thus regrettably walks millions of Nigerians into an early grave either through the smoked cigarettes or by producing the tobacco leaves, of which those cigarette sticks derived from.

 That aside, the trend that keeps producing a phenomenon many have infamously dubbed ‘children of tobacco’ is something Nigeria still lacks frontal initiatives to deal with at a time when the World Health Organization (WHO) had even declared tobacco as the second major cause of mortality in the world, killing about 6 million people every year with the figure projected to reach 8 million deaths yearly by 2030.
 The majority of the victims are expected to come from developing nations like Nigeria.
 Since Europe and other developed countries started kicking out Big Tobacco with some watertight measures, focus has shifted to Africa.